-Alternatively: It Might Be Time for New Headphones
+It Might Be Time to Replace Your Old Bluetooth Headphones

 If all attempts at fixing your spotty wireless connection fail, it might be time to get a new pair of headphones.
 There are several things you’ll need to consider in that case, such as what kind of headphones would best suit your needs.